Your TMJ Headaches and Migraines Could Be a Thing of the Past

 Next, he’ll analyze the data to determine your TMJ disorder’s root cause and make treatment recommendations.
 The first step in your treatment journey is usually to wear a custom TMJ orthotic.
 You’ll wear it 24/7 until your TMJ symptoms improve, and Dr. Clancy will make adjustments along the way.

-Finally, you’ll have the opportunity to fix your jaw misalignment for good by undergoing dental treatments to get your jaw to say in the correct position.
+Finally, you’ll have the opportunity to fix your jaw misalignment for good by undergoing dental treatments to get your jaw to stay in the correct position.
 This could be restorations, orthodontics, full-face orthodontics, or a combination of the three.
 Dr. Clancy can put you on a treatment path that eliminates your TMJ pain so you can enjoy your life again.
 Imagine no more headaches and migraines!
 Experience the transformative power of Neuromuscular Dentistry with Divine Smiles.
 Take the first step towards a pain-free, harmonious smile by scheduling your consultation today.